yonka2019/CSGO-BG-Changer/README.md

 #### 3.2 Need help?

-You can contact with me directly with Discord (Yonka#9992)
+You can contact with me directly via Discord (Yonka#9992)